 Let’s return to Dr Mendelsohn, the advocate of giving more nicotine to nicotine addicts (synonym: smokers) because, he says, the evidence supports this approach to quitting and that it should even be the default option.
 In addition, on his website he quotes the shibboleth that nicotine releases dopamine in the brain.
 (Which is why, it is claimed, smoking is pleasurable for smokers.)
 I asked him by email if he would please tell me the evidence for this statement.

 He replied promptly and courteously, but instead of answering my query directly, referred me to two academic papers.
 I looked these up.
 As far as I could see neither contains or points to any direct evidence in living humans that nicotine causes dopamine release.
-It may, of course, be true, but at present it’s only a theory.
+It may be true but at present it’s only a theory.

 So I wrote again to Dr Mendelsohn asking for his further comments; reply came there none.